-Don’t assume you’re not capable to clear JEE Main and JEE Advanced on the basis of your performance in previous classes, scores in initial tests, or seeing more intelligent students in your batch.
-Clearing IIT-JEE is difficult, but it’s possible if you are aware of what to avoid and what to follow in the JEE preparation.
+Don’t assume you’re not capable of clearing JEE Main and JEE Advanced on the basis of your performance in previous classes, scores in initial tests, or seeing more intelligent students in your batch.
+Clearing IIT JEE is difficult, but it’s possible if you are aware of what to avoid and what to follow in the JEE preparation.

 First let’s look at what not to do in JEE preparation.

 - Procrastination: Procrastination is a lazy habit, you don’t need this in JEE preparation.
 Finishing work and assignments on time is a habit which helps in achieving your goal.
 Clear your doubts asap.